×

 When we asked expats and global nomads about their social experiences in Madrid, they replied:

 "Expats, retirees and digital nomads living in Madrid typically have an active social life.
 They often join local clubs and organizations, attend cultural events, and explore the city's many attractions.
 They also take advantage of Madrid's vibrant nightlife, with its many bars, restaurants, and clubs.
-Additionally, they often make friends with other expats, retirees, and digital nomads, forming a strong social network," commented one expat who moved to Madrid.
+Additionally, they often make friends with other expats, retirees, and digital nomads, forming a strong social network," said one expat living in Madrid.

 What advice to expats in Madrid have about housing?